ierror/acid-chess/docs/installation.md

 pipenv install
 ```

-or if you want to develop for ACID CHESS
+or if you want to develop for ACID Chess

 ```bash
 pipenv install --dev